 Like coats and jackets, capes are a type of garment that can help keep you warm during the cold season or make you look more fashionable.
 In comparison, though, they’re less restrictive, so they offer more functionality because of their design or style.
 Before discussing the types of capes available, let’s understand what capes are by looking into their history and differentiating them from cloaks.

 The cape has been around for a long time, but like straw hats and leggings, no one can tell its exact place and time of origin.
-People belonging to the rich and powerful societies were the only ones who wore capes to signify their status or rank until it became a fashion staple.
+People belonging to the rich and powerful societies were the only ones who wore capes to signify their status or rank until they became a fashion staple.

 That said, historians found an illustration of a shepherd or soldier wearing a cape on his shoulder, probably dating back to 1066.
 For women wearing capes, they’ve found a portrait of a woman who has a round-shaped cape attached to her dress, dating back to the 1300s.